Lab Retreat March 2015 (Image Credit: Megan Schatz)

 ribalet at uw.edu

-I use SeaFlow, our underway flow cytometer developed in the Armbrust lab, to collect continuous information about the distribution and abundance of marine microbes and their activity at the single cell level.
-Since its launch in 2008, SeaFlow has collected over 100,000 km worth of data, equivalent to one sample every 1 km.
-I develop tools to process the high-volume of SeaFlow data and extract key information out of it.
+I use SeaFlow, our underway flow cytometer developed in the Armbrust lab, to collect continuous information about the abundance and optical properties of marine microbes.
+Since its launch in 2008, we have collected over 150,000 discrete observations of plankton at the surface of the ocean.
+I develop tools to process the high-volume of SeaFlow data and extract information such as rates of cell division and cell mortality.
 For more information about our cytometry facility and software tools, go to http://seaflow.ocean.washington.edu

 Open Source Software